Luxating Patella In Dogs

 For some dogs, the patellar groove’s ridges are not prominent enough to allow for normal movements because of malformation of this groove or trauma to the knee.
-In dogs with patellar grooves that are too shallow, the patella will luxate (jump out of the groove) sideways, often to the inside.
-This is called medially luxating patella.
+In dogs with patellar grooves that are too shallow, the patella will luxate (jump out of the groove) sideways, often to the inside; this is called a medially luxating patella.

 What Caused My Dog to Have Luxating Patellas?

 Luxating patellas are very common in small-breed dogs.
-This prevalence in smaller breeds is due to years of selective breeding, shrinking the large skeletal structure of their ancestors down to the size of breeds we have today, such as pomeranians, shih tzu’s, and chihuahuas.
-This decrease in size comes with changes in the shapes of bones, such as the ones involved in the proper functioning of the kneecap.
+This prevalence in smaller breeds is due to years of selective breeding, shrinking their ancestors’ large skeletal structure down to the size of breeds we have today, such as Pomeranians, Shih Tzu’s, and chihuahuas.
+This decrease in size comes with changes in the shapes of bones, such as the ones involved in the kneecap’s proper functioning.
 However, larger breeds can also experience luxating patellas.
 Obesity can also contribute to the condition.

 If left uncorrected, the patellar ridges can wear down, and the groove may become even more shallow.
 As this happens, the frequency and severity of lameness will also increase.
 Arthritis may prematurely affect the joint, causing swelling and impaired mobility.
 Early diagnosis and treatment are important to prevent the development of complications with the joint.

 How Will I Know If My Pet Has A Luxating Patella?